bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Docs/Getting-Started.md

 You can use Entity Framework&#39;s built-in tools for migrations.
 Open  **Package Manager Console**  in Visual Studio set  **TodoTemplate.Api**  as the  **Default Project**  and run the  **Update-Database**  command as shown below:

     Update-Database -Context TodoTemplateDbContext

 **2. Migrator Application**

-ASP.NET Zero solution includes a  **TodoTemplate.Migrator**  project in the solution.
+Bit-Platform includes a **TodoTemplate.Migrator**  project in the solution.
 You can run this tool for database migrations on development and production platforms.

 All things you need is to set this project as a startup in solution and run it.